3.1 Program Regulations

 Other additions to a program that do interact with program requirements include: Mention : français (see the Academic Regulations for the Bachelor of Arts), concurrent certificates and concurrent diplomas.

 A Minor is a defined set of courses in a discipline or field that either introduces or extends knowledge of that discipline or field.
 A Minor may have its own admission requirements.
 Minors are only available to students already registered as Carleton degree students.
 Each Minor requires at least 4.0 and at most 5.0 credits.
 In some circumstances, credits in excess of those required for the main degree may be required to complete the Minor.
-A maximum of two credits may count toward both the Minor and the Major or Majors of a student's program.

 Students in degree programs are given a Year Standing according to the number of credits completed with passing grades and counting towards the degree.
 The categories are as follows: